Classification of rank-one submanifolds: Introduction and main result

 \begin{theorem} An open and dense subset of every rank-one submanifold is a union of cylindrical, conical, and tangent submanifolds.
 Conversely, any cylindrical and any singular ruled submanifold of degree one, as defined in section \ref{Preliminaries}, is rank-one. \end{theorem}

+We emphasize that Theorem~\ref{MainTHM} does not involve any assumption on the codimension of $M$.
+On the other hand, it is worth noting that when $M$ is rank-one, the first normal space (span of the image of the second fundamental form) is everywhere of dimension one; hence a rank-one submanifold is necessarily the image of an isometric composition~\cite{dajczer1992}, as explained by the following theorem.

+\begin{theorem}[\cite{erbacher1971, dajczer1994}] Suppose that $M$ is rank-one.
+If the first normal bundle is parallel in the normal connection, then $M$ is contained in an $(m+1)$-dimensional totally geodesic submanifold of $\mathbb{R}^{m+n}$.
+On the other hand, if the first normal bundle is not parallel, then $M$ is contained in a rank-one hypersurface of $\mathbb{R}^{m+n}$ as a totally geodesic submanifold. \end{theorem}

+Recall that rank-one hypersurfaces can be locally described in terms of the Gauss parametrization; see \cite{dajczer1985}.

 The rest of the paper, which is devoted to proving Theorem~\ref{MainTHM}, is organized as follows.
 After discussing some background material, in section~\ref{TheStrictionSubmanifold} we generalize the classic theory of noncylindrical ruled surfaces in $\mathbb{R}^{3}$ to arbitrary dimension and codimension; in particular, we verify that, under some reasonable assumption, the singularities of a ruled submanifold always concentrate along a lower dimensional \emph{striction submanifold}.
-Such result is of independent interest.
 In section~\ref{Rank-oneSubmanifolds} we then specialize our theory to the rank-one case and show that a noncylindrical rank-one submanifold is necessarily singular.
 Finally, by applying the results obtained earlier, in section~\ref{ProofMainTHM} we prove Theorem~\ref{MainTHM}.

-The classification problem for rank-one submanifold was also studied by Ushakov in his Ph.D.\ thesis \cite{ushakov1993}.
-The author came up with a classification theorem \cite[Theorem~2]{ushakov1993} that looks quite similar to ours (although the techniques used in the proof do not).
-Unfortunately we were not able to fully understand his result and therefore cannot provide a comparison with Theorem \ref{MainTHM}.
+The classification problem for rank-one submanifold was also studied by Ushakov in his Ph.D.\ thesis~\cite{ushakov1993}.
+The author came up with a classification theorem~\cite[Theorem~2]{ushakov1993} that looks quite similar to ours (although the techniques used in the proof do not).
+Unfortunately we were not able to fully understand such result and therefore cannot provide a comparison with Theorem~\ref{MainTHM}.